-Feeling anxious about the first day back at school is only natural – for both children and indeed their parents.
-Alicia Eaton, Clinical Hypnotherapist and author of “Words that Work – How to Get Kids to Do Almost Anything” shares her 10 Top Back to School Tips to Overcome First Day Nerves, and ensure an easier transition back to school for everyone.
+Feeling anxious about the first day back to school is only natural – for both children and indeed their parents.
+Children’s behavioural specialist and author Alicia Eaton shares her 10 Top Back to School Tips to Overcome First Day Nerves, and ensure an easier transition back to school for everyone.

 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.